 Geoffrey grew up singing in the Pro Anglican Cathedral, Calgary, working his way through the treble, alto, tenor and bass sections.
 He next sang as a bass with the University of Calgary Concert Choir.
 He studied piano performance with some of Calgary’s top piano teachers, frequently winning first or second place in Kiwanis Music Festival classes.
 He received top marks for his senior composition recital at the University of Calgary.

-Geoffrey made his national debut as a composer in 1981 at the age of 25.
-His “Missa Brevis” was the centerpiece of a nationwide broadcast on CBC-FM’s “Celebration” program.
+Geoffrey made his national debut as a composer at the age of 25.
+His “Missa Brevis” was the centerpiece of a nationwide broadcast on CBC-FM’s “Celebration” program in 1981.

-Geoffrey is an Emeritus Member of the Canadian League of Composers.
+Geoffrey is an Associate Composer with the Canadian Music Centre and an Emeritus Member of the Canadian League of Composers.

 Connect!